dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 The gadget snap defines the structure & boot mechanisms of our device, amongst many other things.
 As such, this snap is also quite device specific.

-In this case, we are building u-boot to be carried as a payload for OpenSBI.
-From there, we hope to exec the system, whether it be to bootstrap Ubuntu Core or run as normal.

-Much like the kernel, u-boot is very device specific.
-Modify `snap/snapcraft.yaml` as necessary for your device.
+In this case, we are packaging an entire boot stack; from the zero stage bootloader all the way up to our final bootloader (u-boot), which will land us into a UC20 userspace.

 Building: